 Mission, Goals and Student Learning Outcomes

-A mission statement is a broad statement that communicates the vision, values and purpose of the program in a concise manner.
-Mission statement defines what the program is, what it does, and who it serves.
-It informs the stakeholders about the offerings of the program and how it aligns with the mission and vision of the college.
+A mission statement is a broad statement that communicates what the program is, what it does and who it serves.
+It informs the stakeholders about the offerings of the program and states alignment with the mission and vision of the college.
 It overall speaks to the broad capabilities that are expected from its graduates as reflected in the curriculum.
 Mission statements may also include brief statements on the career possibilities for students and how the program prepares students to succeed in prospective higher education, life or career.

 To write mission statement: